agnyz/the-bed-stack/CONTRIBUTING.md

 We use [Biome](https://biomejs.dev/) for **both linting and formatting**.
 It is an ultra-fast, Rust based linter and formatter.
 It also lints JSON.

-You can run `bun lint --apply` to apply any safe fixes automatically.
+You can run `bun lint --write` to apply any safe fixes automatically.

 [**We don't use Prettier**](#no-prettier).